kittykatattack/learningPixi/README.md

 ```
 How does this work?

-Pixi has a built-in `Rectangle` object that is a general-purpose
+Pixi has a built-in `Rectangle` object (PIXI.Rectangle) that is a general-purpose
 object for defining rectangular shapes.
 It takes four arguments.
 The
 first two arguments define the rectangle's `x` and `y` position.
 The
 last two define its `width` and `height`.
 Here's the format